-A tower at fragmentation stage $i$ is constructed from grains of length $l_i = 2^{\,n-i+1}a$ and has a height $h_i = 2^{\,i-1}a$ (see Eqs.~\eqref{eq:block_length} and~\eqref{eq:tower_height}).
-The conjugate tower at stage $n-i+2$ is instead constructed from grains of length $l_{n-i+2} = 2^{\,i-1}a$ and has a height $h_{n-i+2} = 2^{\,n-i+1}a$.
-At first sight, the two towers appear to be assembled from \emph{identical grains}: in the former case the grains are arranged horizontally, whereas in the latter they are aligned vertically.
+At first glance, the two towers appear to be assembled from \emph{identical grains}: in the former case the grains are arranged horizontally, whereas in the latter they are aligned vertically.
 Crucially, however, this apparent equivalence is misleading.
 The vertically oriented ``grain'' is not a single object, but rather a stack of smaller fragments, whereas the horizontally oriented grain is an intact solid piece.

 For illustration, the case $n=2$, shown in Fig.~\ref{fig:n2}, may be considered.
-At fragmentation stage $i=1$, the grain length is $l_1 = 2^{\,2-1+1}a = 4a$, and the tower consists of a single level of height $h_1 = 2^{\,1-1}a=a$.
+At fragmentation stage $i=1$, the grain length is $l_1 = 2^{\,2-1+1}a = 4a$, and the tower consists of a single level of height $h_1 = 2^{\,1-1}a = a$.
 At the conjugate stage $n-i+2 = 3$, the grain length is $l_3 = 2^{\,i-1}a = a$, and the tower height is $h_3 = 2^{\,2-1+1}a = 4a$.
-Four unit blocks are stacked vertically, producing an object that \emph{appears} identical, at a coarse-grained geometric level, to a single grain of length $4a$ at stage $i=1 \,$.
+Four unit blocks are stacked vertically, producing an object that \emph{appears} identical, at a coarse-grained geometric level, to a single grain of length $4a$ at stage $i=1$.

-As discussed earlier, a tower at fragmentation stage $i$ is paired with a tower at stage $n-i+2 \,$.
+As discussed, a tower at fragmentation stage $i$ is paired with a tower at stage $n-i+2$.
 This pairing reflects the fact that the two configurations are composed of building blocks that are geometrically indistinguishable at the level of their external shape, despite differing in their internal structure.
 Without loss of generality, the case $i < n-i+2$ is considered.
 In this situation, the grains at stage $n-i+2$ are smaller than those at stage $i$.
 Although their vertical alignment reproduces the geometry of the larger grains, recombination into the intact grains of stage $i$ is not possible.
-By contrast, the grains at stage $i$ \emph{can} be rearranged to form the tower corresponding to stage $n-i+2 \,$.
+Moreover, since the vertically stacked fragments are not bonded to one another, any attempt to rearrange them would cause the stack to collapse, preventing reconstruction of the tower configuration at stage $i$.
+By contrast, the grains at stage $i$ \emph{can} be rearranged to form the tower corresponding to stage $n-i+2$.